-Ensysce is a clinical stage pharmaceutical company seeking to develop innovative solutions for severe pain relief while reducing the fear of and the potential for addiction, opioid misuse, abuse and overdose.
-We have also incorporated a 79.2%-owned subsidiary, EBIR, Inc. (formerly known as Covistat, Inc.), a clinical stage pharmaceutical company that is developing a compound utilized in our overdose protection program for the treatment of COVID-19.
+Ensysce is a clinical stage pharmaceutical company seeking to develop innovative solutions for severe pain relief while reducing the fear of and the potential for opioid misuse, abuse and overdose.
 Our lead product candidate, PF614, is an extended release TAAP prodrug of oxycodone.
-TAAP modification of prescription drugs removed the ability to crush, chew or manipulate and inject to achieve the medication more quickly than by swallowing.
-MPARTM adds a layer of overdose protection to each TAAP product.
+TAAP modification of prescription drugs removed the ability to crush, chew or manipulate and inject to achieve the effect of the medication more quickly than by swallowing.
+MPAR® adds a layer of overdose protection to each TAAP product.